moloco/docs/van-sdk/s2s.md

 string sdk_version = 10;

 // A string representation of a key-value dictionary like object,
-// encoded to a json string, which is then encoded to standard base64 encoding. string base64_json_map = 11;
+// encoded to a json string, which is then encoded to standard base64-encoding. string base64_json_map = 11;

 // Use this field to give a meaningful name when the event type is P_CUSTOM_(00,16).